-Devika Singh completed an hypo-khâgne and a khâgne at Lycée Condorcet in Paris and holds a BA in the history of art from the University of Cambridge (King’s College) and an MA from the Courtauld Institute of Art, which was supported by the Arts and Humanities Research Board (AHRB).
-After working in Paris for Marian Goodman gallery, she returned to Cambridge for her PhD research funded by the AHRC and a Knox studentship (Trinity College), for which she pursued extensive research in India.
-She has held an AHRC fellowship at the Kluge Center, Library of Congress, Washington DC, a Deutscher Akademischer Austausch Dienst (DAAD) fellowship at the Freie Universität, Berlin, and an André Chastel Fellowship of the Institut National d'Histoire de l'Art (INHA) at the French Academy at Rome (Villa Medici).
-In 2015 she received a Small Research Grant from the British Academy.
+Devika Singh completed an hypo-khâgne and a khâgne at Lycée Condorcet in Paris and holds a BA in the history of art from the University of Cambridge (King’s College) and an MA from the Courtauld Institute of Art, which was funded by the Arts and Humanities Research Board (AHRB).
+Her PhD (Cambridge, 2013) was supported by the AHRC and a Knox studentship from Trinity College.
+She has held an AHRC fellowship at the Kluge Center, Library of Congress, Washington DC, a Deutscher Akademischer Austausch Dienst (DAAD) fellowship at the Freie Universität, Berlin, and an André Chastel fellowship of the Institut National d'Histoire de l'Art at the French Academy at Rome (Villa Medici).
+She also received a research grant from the British Academy for her current book project.

-(forthcoming) ‘Postwar India and its Historical Legacy: Responding to Socialist Realism in Communist Bengal’, in Okwui Enwezor, Atreyee Gupta and Ulrich Wilmes (eds), Postwar – Art between the Pacific and the Atlantic, 1945-1965, Haus der Kunst, Munich, 2016.
+(forthcoming) ‘Postwar India and its Historical Legacy: Responding to Socialist Realism in Communist Bengal’, in Okwui Enwezor, Atreyee Gupta and Ulrich Wilmes (eds), Postwar – Art between the Pacific and the Atlantic, 1945-1965, Duke University Press/Haus der Kunst, Durham/Munich, 2017.

-(forthcoming) ‘Isamu Noguchi and Jaipur’s Jantar Mantar’, Hannah Barry Gallery, London, 2015 (contribution to the exhibition catalogue of Mohammed Qasim Ashfaq).
+(forthcoming) ‘Isamu Noguchi and Jaipur’s Jantar Mantar’, Hannah Barry Gallery, London, 2016 (contribution to a book on Mohammed Qasim Ashfaq).

 ‘Indian Nationalist Art History and the Writing and Exhibiting of Mughal Art, 1910-1948’, Art History, volume 36, issue 5, 2013, pp. 1042-1069.